opensourcedcgy/ESZ-disaggregation/README.md

 Das Projekt wird vom Bundesamt für Wirtschaft und Ausfuhrkontrolle im Auftrag des Bundesministeriums für Wirtschaft und Energie gefördert.

 Weitere Informationen: www.einsparzaehler.de

+Discovergy, the leading full-stack provider of smart metering solutions, supports customers with intelligent electricity meters (smart meters) as part of the “Einsparzähler” pilot project.
+This means that the customers' energy consumption is recorded, analyzed and visualized for each individual phase (up to 6 phases in bi-directional meters) in real time.
+Via the Discovergy web portal and the app, savings meter customers can keep an eye on their energy consumption at all times.
+They can recognize individual consumers, compare themselves with other users and receive personalized tips on how to save energy.
+This is made possible in particular by the assignment of consumption curves to individual devices (groups), the so-called automatic device detection and disaggregation using NILM (non-intrusive load monitoring), AI algorithms and Big Data Technologies.

+The aim is to help pilot customers save as much electricity as possible and to tap potential savings through consumption information and recommendations for action.

+The NILM algorithms are published here as open source code.
+The functional description is contained in the source code.

+The project is funded by the Federal Office for Economic Affairs and Export Control on behalf of the Federal Ministry for Economic Affairs and Energy Germany.

 ### Project structure